cmgoffena13/etl-watcher/docs/guides/address_lineage.rst

 - **Check load_lineage**: Only create lineage when the flag is enabled
 - **Document Changes**: Include lineage changes in your commit messages

+**Framework Design:**

+The Watcher framework is designed to represent the configuration stored in source control.
+Any updates to your pipeline code will be automatically reflected in the Watcher framework through delete-insert operations that ensure the latest lineage relationships are always maintained.
+This ensures that your lineage tracking stays synchronized with your actual pipeline implementations.

 Managing Load Lineage Flag
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~